punitha-96/SmartBaseService/README.md

-# Sequelize Migration and Rate Limiter Project
+# Creation of RESTful API with Node.js, Express, and PostgreSQL.

 Basic Node.js and Express application that serves as an API interacting with a PostgreSQL database.